mkassimi98/friendly_watcher/README.md

 ### Video example ###

-Puede verse en el directorio "resources/videos/"
+Can be found at "resources/videos/"

 ### Contribution guidelines ###